blocknetdx/api-docs/source/includes/_projects.md

 ### Get Project Stats
-Once the required payment has been sent, the project becomes active.
-The client can (soon) check to confirm the project has become active, and gather other statistics about the project, by calling the `get_project_stats` method as in the example in the right panel ---->
+Once the required payment has been sent, the project becomes *active*.
+The client can (soon) check to confirm the project has become *active*, and gather other statistics about the project, by calling the `get_project_stats` method as in the example in the right panel ---->

 > Sample Request